 Candied Orange Slices

-These need to be stored in the refrigerator.
+These need to be stored in the refrigerator (they keep for up to one month).
 If you're preparing a cookie box well in advance, consider keeping these in the fridge until you're ready to serve.

 Click here for the recipe for Candied Orange Slices.